 District IT provides firewall protection for the administrative and instructional networks.
-The District uses state-of-the-art next generation firewalls from Palo Alto Networks and Juniper Networks to protect the network from external and internal threats.
+The District uses state-of-the-art next generation firewalls from Palo Alto Networks, Checkpoint, and Juniper Networks to protect the network from external and internal threats.
 Additional firewalls are being evaluated to protect the administrative segments on the College.

 District IT maintains an anti-virus site license.
-Kaspersky remains the District's standard for antivirus protection.
+Trend Micro remains the District's standard for antivirus protection.
 The software provides a more comprehensive and easier to manage system, at a lower cost.

-Additional technologies are being evaluated to combat the latest threats, including malware and phishing.
+The District also uses Cylance to combat the latest threats, including malware and phishing.
 Deployment of these newer defenses is ongoing.